kolenyo2099/revers-o/readme.md

 4. **Using the interface**:
    - **Main Menu**: Choose between "Create New Database" or "Search Existing Database"
-   - **Extract Images from Video**: Process video files to extract keyframes for database creation
+   - **Extract Images from Video**:
+     - **From Local Files**: Process video files from your computer to extract keyframes
+     - **From URL**: Download and process videos from YouTube, Twitter, Facebook, Instagram, and other platforms
    - **Create Database**: Select folder, enter prompts, and start processing
    - **Search Database**: Upload an image, detect regions, and search for similar regions